madhav-sharma/aamantran-backend-v0/PHASE_1_DESIGN.md

 #### 2. UI-Level Real-Time Typing Check for Capitalization and Sanitization

-**Requirement**: For prefix, first_name, last_name, and greeting_name inputs, provide instant browser-side feedback: As typing, automatically capitalize the first letter and lowercase the rest (e.g., "john" -> "John").
+**Requirement**: For prefix, first_name, and last_name inputs (NOT greeting_name), provide instant browser-side feedback: As typing, automatically capitalize the first letter and lowercase the rest (e.g., "john" -> "John").
 Instantly sanitize by removing non-letter inputs (allow only a-zA-Z; disallow spaces, numbers/symbols).
 If sanitization removes characters, show a transient inline message (e.g., "Invalid characters removed").
 Flag errors if name is empty (for required fields).
 Prevent submission if invalid; show red border and inline message (e.g., "This field is required").
 No debouncing needed—immediate on input.
 Fixed case structure: first capital, rest lower, no spaces.

+For greeting_name: Allow free-form text with spaces, numbers, symbols, and any capitalization.
+Only validate maximum length of 60 characters.

 **Implementation Guidance**: